Why It Works

 Place skewers on grate and cook over direct heat, turning once, until charred on both sides and a piece of beef looks cooked through when removed and cut in half, about 8 minutes.
-Transfer to serving platter and let rest 2-3 minutes.
-(In Nigeria, the cooked suya is left to rest for a few hours and then reheated over the grills later, which intensifies the flavors.)
+Transfer to serving platter and let rest 2 to 3 minutes.

-Serve with the reserved yajin kuli, the thinly sliced red onions, tomatoes, lime halves, crisp lettuce, and coriander leaves and tender stems alongside.
+For Serving: Serve with reserved yajin kuli, thinly sliced red onions, tomatoes, lime halves, crisp lettuce, and coriander leaves and tender stems.

 If you don't have the grains of selim, grains of paradise, or cubeb pepper, they can be replaced by using ground black pepper.